The Landscape of GPU-Centric Communication: Vendor Mechanisms

 \subsection{\textbf{Modern GPU-centric Interconnects}}

+GPU-centric interconnect technologies provide high-bandwidth, low-latency communication between multiple GPUs within a node, a capability critical for high-performance workloads, particularly in AI training and HPC.

-NVLink is a proprietary interconnect technology that facilitates high bandwidth and low latency direct access between NVIDIA GPUs.
+NVLink is a proprietary interconnect technology for NVIDIA GPUs.
 Its design addresses the bandwidth limitations of PCIe, which has been observed to be a transfer bottleneck in GPU-accelerated applications \cite{Evaluating-Modern-GPU-Interconnects, DGX-1-White-Paper}.
 Table \ref{table:NVLink_Generation_Spec} presents the specifications of each generation of NVLink \cite{Pascal-GPU-NVLink, NVLink-and-NVSwitch, Evaluating-Modern-GPU-Interconnects}.

-Additionally, NVLink was also used to connect GPUs with the CPU for IBM Power8 and Power9 CPUs but with the introduction to Grace Hopper Superchip, NVLink is used as a Chip-to-Chip (C2C) interconnect with 900 GB/sec Bi-directional bandwidth \cite{Evaluating-Modern-GPU-Interconnects,NVIDIA-Grace-Hopper}.
-Later with the introduction of Grace Blackwell Superchip, NVLink-C2C is used for connecting Grace CPU with 2 Blackwell GPUs with a total of 3.6 TB/sec bidirectional Bandwidth\cite{NVIDIA-GB200}.
+Additionally, NVLink was also used to connect GPUs with the CPU for IBM Power8 and Power9 CPUs but with the introduction to Grace Hopper Superchip, NVLink is used as a Chip-to-Chip (C2C) interconnect with 900 GB/sec bi-directional bandwidth \cite{Evaluating-Modern-GPU-Interconnects,NVIDIA-Grace-Hopper}.
+Later with the introduction of Grace Blackwell Superchip, NVLink-C2C is used for connecting Grace CPU with 2 Blackwell GPUs with a total of 3.6 TB/sec bidirectional bandwidth\cite{NVIDIA-GB200}.
 Fifth-generation NVLink on NVIDIA Blackwell delivers 1.8TB/s bidirectional throughput per GPU, providing high-speed communication among up to 576 GPUs.

-While direct GPU-to-GPU P2P communication had already been established over PCIe with GPUDirect P2P, it was heavily bottlenecked by the low bandwidths of PCIe.
 The introduction of NVLink optimized the bandwidth between NVIDIA GPUs, turning P2P communication into a viable mechanism for intra-node communication and shifting the \textit{data path} heavily in favor of GPUs.
 A disadvantage of NVLink is that it is not self-routed meaning that if any two given GPUs do not have a direct NVLink connection communication will have to be routed through an intermediate GPU \cite{Evaluating-Modern-GPU-Interconnects}.
 This limitation is overcome by NVSwitch \cite{NVLink-and-NVSwitch}, a backboard technology that can implement all-to-all connections between all GPUs.
 As an example, a DGX-2 node consists of 16 V100 GPUs that are all-to-all connected through NVLink and NVSwitch \cite{DGX-2}.
 Starting from the third generation, NVSwitch supports SHARP \cite{nvswitch-sharp}, which offloads allreduce operations to NVSwitch, allowing allreduce to operate at full line rate \cite{nvswitch-slides}.